Our Favorite East Coast Golfing Destinations

 1. Ocean Course, Kiawah Island, SC

-Why play: If you want to test your skill, there are few better courses than the Ocean Course.
+Why play: If you want to test your skill, look no further than the Ocean Course.
 Described as one of Pete Dye’s most “dye-abolical” designs, its wide fairways, oversized greens, tricky slopes, and deep bunkers may seem easy enough.
-However, catch it on a windy day and you’ll see exactly why this course continues to rank as one of the most difficult in the nation.
+However, attempt it on a windy day and you’ll see exactly why this course continues to rank as one of the most difficult in the nation.